Inge Sargent: Later life

 In 1995, Sargent and her husband established the Burma Lifeline Foundation, a charity that aimed to raise funds to help those fleeing the military regime in Burma.
 In 2000, she was awarded the International Human Rights Award for her continued support for ethnic minorities and for the founding of the Burma Lifeline Foundation.
-She appeared in a documentary, The Last Mahadevi, in 1999.
+She was the subject of documentary, The Last Mahadevi, in 1999.
+In 2008, she founded the Sao Thusandi Leadership Award, providing crucial support to emerging young community leaders in Shan State.
+She persistently wrote letters to the Burmese civilian president, Thein Sein, seeking information about Sao Kya Seng.
+Unfortunately, these letters were consistently ignored.

 Sargent died at home in Boulder, Colorado, on 5 February 2023, at age 90.